omgnetwork/omg-samples/omg-js/app/02-deposit-eth/README.md

 ### 3. Depositing ETH from the root chain to the child chain

-- To perform any operation on the OMG Network, you need to have funds.
+- Performing any operation on the OMG Network requires funds.
 Funds deposit happens when a user sends ETH or ERC20 tokens to the `Vault` smart contract on Ethereum Network.
 A vault holds custody of tokens transferred to the Plasma Framework.
 Deposits increase the pool of funds held by the contract and also signals to the child chain server that the funds should be accessible on the child chain.
 - A deposit generates a transaction receipt verifiable on Ethereum Network.
 A typical receipt has the following structure:

 ```